Modulational Instability in the Ostrovsky Equation and Related Models: Introduction

-for $ k \gg 1$, \item[(H3)] for each fixed $n=2,3,\ldots$ we have $m(k)\neq m(nk)$ for all $k>0$. \end{enumerate} \end{hypothesis} The model \eqref{eq:gost} can thus be thought of as an extension of \eqref{e:whitham2} that incorporates rotational effects.
+The model \eqref{eq:gost} can thus be thought of as an extension of \eqref{e:whitham2} that incorporates rotational effects.
 Notice \eqref{eq:gost} recovers the standard Ostrovsky equation \eqref{E:Ost} by choosing $\mathcal{M}=-\partial_x^2$.
 Further, one can take $m(k)=1+|k|^\alpha$, $m(k) = 1+|k|$, $m(k)=k\coth(k)$ and $m(k) = \sqrt{\tanh(k)/k}$ to produce variants of the fKdV, BO, ILW, and Whitham equations that incorporates rotating background fluids.
-Note that in our work, hypotheses (H1) and (H2) above are essential for the proof of the existence of periodic traveling waves.
-Hypotheses (H3) rules out the resonance between the fundamental mode and a higher harmonic.
 Further, note that since $m(k)$ is even, if $u(x,t)$ satisfies \eqref{E:Ost} for a particular choice of $\beta$ and $\gamma$, then $-u(x,-t)$ satisfies \eqref{E:Ost} with $\beta$ and $\gamma$ replaced by $-\beta$ and $-\gamma$ respectively.
 Due to this symmetry, we restrict ourselves to the case of $\gamma > 0$.

 \